 The ten semi-finalists with have until 5pm AEST on Wednesday the 22nd of November to upload a short video (three minutes maximum) providing a high-level overview of their solution and the impact it will drive in building the capacity of the supply side of Good Procurement.
 They may also be required to answer several additional questions.

 Round two selection process

-Once round two has closed, the videos will be reviewed by the selection panel who will choose five finalists to participate in the pitch competition.
+Once round two has closed, the videos will be reviewed by the Research Committee who will choose five finalists to participate in the pitch competition.
 Finalists will be announced on Wednesday the 29th of November.

 The pitch competition

 The pitch competition will be held in Brisbane on Thursday the 7th of December.
-The finalists will give a five-minute presentation of their idea to a selection panel who will be made up of industry representatives, impact investors, the Eidos Research Committee, regulators, and media.
+The finalists will give a five-minute presentation of their idea to a selection panel made up industry representatives and the Eidos Research Committee.

-At the completion of the of the pitch event the winner of the Eidos Challenge Award will be announced.
+At the completion of the of the pitch event the recipient of the Eidos Challenge Award will be announced.

 The Eidos Challenge Award

-The winner of the Social Procurement Challenge will receive a $25,000 contribution towards bringing their idea into a reality.
-Eidos Institute, its research committee, and interested impact partners will provide mentoring and guidance throughout the following 6 month period.
+The succesful proponent and recipient of the Eidos Challenge Award will also receive a $25,000 contribution towards bringing their idea into a reality.
+Eidos Institute, and its Research Committee, will provide oversight of research and activities throughout the following 6 month period.